ipfs/ipfs-docs/docs/community/contribute/ways-to-contribute.md

 # Ways to contribute

 So you want to contribute to IPFS and the ecosystem?
 Here is a quick listing of things we need help with and how you can get started.
 Even if what you want to do is not listed here, we probably accept contributions for it!
-If you're unsure, please open a issue.
+If you're unsure, please open an issue.

 ## Code